Horsham Silo Activation

-Horsham’s first silo art mural to feature story of reconciliation, resilience and great legacy
+Horsham’s first silo art mural features a story of reconciliation, resilience and great legacy

-The Horsham silo and flourmill site will celebrate a little known but locally significant story of Yanggendyinanyuk, a Wotjobaluk warrior’s story of leadership, resilience and great legacy.
+The Horsham silo and flourmill site celebrates little known but locally significant story of Yanggendyinanyuk, a Wotjobaluk warrior’s story of leadership, resilience and great legacy.

 The life of Yanggendyinanyuk’s (His Walking Feet in Wergaia Language) is embedded throughout Wotjobaluk Country (the Wimmera).
 While he was publically celebrated for his extraordinary tracking skills in finding the Cooper Duff children and for his part in the first Indigenous cricket tour to England, he also witnessed great loss of clan and Country.